-- 1. Highlights of the first half of 2018 improving financial awareness and financial literacy activities - 2.
-An overview of the lack of financial awareness and the financial illiteracy epidemic and why it places a HUGE growing amount of pressure on families and friends, employers, nonprofits; and the ultimate safety net the state and federal government - 3.
+- 1. Highlights of 2018 improving financial awareness and financial literacy activities - 2.
+An overview of the lack of financial awareness and the financial illiteracy epidemic and why it places a HUGE growing amount of pressure on families and friends, employers, nonprofits; and the ultimate safety net - the local, state and federal government - 3.
 Outline of a solution and master plan - 4.
 Fun ways for helping to solve this growing social problem while improving your bottom line - 5.
-Digest and summary of recent reports & white papers related to the financial illiteracy epidemic - 6.
+Research Materials Digest and summary of recent reports & white papers related to the financial illiteracy epidemic - 6.
 Community support, participation, and other improving financial awareness & financial literacy programs / activities - 7.
+Educational Initiatives - 8.
+International Initiatives - 9.
 Additional background information

-2018 Improving Financial Awareness & Financial Literacy Movement First Half Highlights
+The Improving Financial Awareness & Financial Literacy Movement Highlights